Written by Mal Webb

 In China, India and elsewhere were both pleased and peeved to find

-With one point five to the power of twelve which is one
+With one point five to the power of twelve which is 129.7 and a bit

-Pythagorus must've hated it, his whole life he debated it.
+Pythagoras must've hated it, his whole life he debated it

 It's called the Pythagorean comma 'cos he stated it

-It may not seem like much, but it compounds throughout a whole
+Well, it may not seem like much, but it compounds throughout a whole piano's range

 But lo!
-The major third, where the Syntonic Comma can be heard
+The major 3rd, where the Syntonic Comma can be heard

 'Twas Didymus and others 'round the world of similar mind

-That these two other bits of maths are also, even moreso,
+That these two other bits of maths are also, even more so, misaligned

-The fifth harmonic, the fundamental frequency times five, won't
+The 5th harmonic, the fundamental frequency times five, won't arrive

-At one point five to the power of four which is five point
+At one point, five to the power of four which is 5.0625

 Old Didymus must've hated it, that eighty one to eighty bit